-I’ve gotten requests to see some of the illustrations that I’m working on for “Gidjie and the Wolves” (The Intermediaries, book 1), and thought I would take a moment to share the preface for the book along with a quick pencil sketch version of the illustration that accompanies the preface (see below).
+I’ve gotten requests to see some of the illustrations that I’m working on for “Gidjie and the Wolves” (The Intermediaries, book 1), and thought I would take a moment to share the prologue for the book along with a quick pencil sketch version of the illustration that accompanies the prologue (see below).
 The final image will be digital, as I’m working in Procreate to create the illustrations after doing all of the pencil sketches.

 Also!
 Tune into 103.3 KUMD MN Reads tomorrow at 8:10 am to hear myself and host of MN Reads, Lisa Johnson, talk about the creation, inspiration and execution of “Gidjie and the Wolves.”

-Preface to “Gidjie and the Wolves”
+Prologue to “Gidjie and the Wolves”

 When humans first began to walk the Earth, the other two-leggeds of the era pondered at the lack of animal features these new beings displayed.